iandees/shp-to-osm/README.txt

 Running

  Use the following command line to run the app.
 Also, you can use the .bat or .sh run files to issue the same command as long as you give it the same set of arguments.

- The [-t] at the end of the command here is an optional flag to tell the application to only include ways that have had a tag applied to them.
-For now, it is required to be at the end of the arguments list.
+The [-t] at the end of the command here is an optional flag to tell the application to onlyinclude ways that have had a tag applied to them.
+For now, it is required to be at the end ofthe arguments list.

- java -cp shp-to-osm-0.1.jar:lib/gt-epsg-wkt-2.5-M3.jar:lib/gt-shapefile-2.5-M3.jar:lib/log4j-1.2.12.jar:lib/gt-epsg-extension-2.5-M3.jar:lib/commons-lang-2.1.jar:lib/jsr-275-1.0-beta-2.jar:lib/jts-1.9.jar:lib/gt-api-2.5-M3.jar:lib/jai_core.jar:lib/gt-metadata-2.5-M3.jar:lib/gt-referencing-2.5-M3.jar:lib/geoapi-2.2-M1.jar:lib/gt-main-2.5-M3.jar Main <path to input shapefile> <path to rules file> <path to output osm file> [-t]
+ java -cp shp-to-osm-0.3.jar:lib/gt-epsg-wkt-2.5-M3.jar:lib/gt-shapefile-2.5-M3.jar:lib/log4j-1.2.12.jar:lib/gt-epsg-extension-2.5-M3.jar:lib/commons-lang-2.1.jar:lib/jsr-275-1.0-beta-2.jar:lib/jts-1.9.jar:lib/gt-api-2.5-M3.jar:lib/jai_core.jar:lib/gt-metadata-2.5-M3.jar:lib/gt-referencing-2.5-M3.jar:lib/geoapi-2.2-M1.jar:lib/gt-main-2.5-M3.jar Main <path to input shapefile> <path to rules file> <path to output osm file> [-t]

 Known Issues
- - The app does not read point data right now.
+ - There is a maximum of 15000 nodes in a way.
+Long ways are not split into smaller ones.